highnet/Tiny-React-MD3/README.md

 To begin, run the command:
 <code>npm i trmd3components</code>

 The repository for the trmd3components npm module(https://www.npmjs.com/package/trmd3components) can be found here: https://github.com/highnet/TRMD3Components

+## 🤖 Test Area

+The TRMD3 Component Test Area is an auxiliary application, which is used for for testing UI components in a vacuum for the Tiny-React-MD3 project.
+The repository can be found here: https://github.com/highnet/TRMD3ComponentTestArea/tree/main

 ## 🔥 Deploying a TRMD3 project with [Firebase](https://firebase.google.com/)